Derbyshire Chess Association

 Anyone interested in joining a Derbyshire Chess Club for social and/or competitive chess can find details of clubs on the Chess Clubs page.

-Results should be returned to Mike Boreham and will appear on the website as soon as they are reported.
+Results should as always be returned to Mike Boreham and will appear on the website as soon as they are reported.

 Joseph Henry Blackburne